Andrekukshinov/contribution_mjs/for/for_theory.md

 ####TASKS:
-1. Fix the code.
-(Write anything after break).
+1. Fix me.
+Change the program code so that it compiles and prints everything as it is in expected output.

+    public class FixMe {
+        public static void main(String[] args) {
+            for (int i = 0; i < 100; i++) {
+                if (i % 2 == 0) {
+                    System.out.println(i);
+                } else if (i == 7) {
+                    System.out.println("last");
+                    break;
+                    System.out.println("will I be printed?");
+                }
+            }
+        }
+    }
+//Expected output:
+0
+2
+4
+6
+last
+will I be printed?

-2. 3.Write a program that will print all numbers from zero up to given, skipping each 3rd.
+2. Skipping third.
+Write a program that will print all numbers from one up to given(inclusive), skipping each 3rd.

+    public class SkippingThird {
+        public void printUntilButThird(int lastPrinted) {
+        }
+    }

 3. Sum of skipped.
 Write a program that will consume 2 args: the first is number to skip, the second to iterate till.
-Program should count sum of all skipped numbers.
+You should consider the cases:
+3.1. when numberToSkip is greater than lastInRow -> output is:"number to skip is bugger then the last" 3.2. when lastInRow is negative -> output is:"last number in row is negative" 3.3. for the rest cases output is:
+"skipped sum is number"
+"counted sum is number",
+where number is an actual sum of them:

+    public class TwoRangesSum {
+        public void printSumOfTwoRanges(int numberToSkip, int lastInRow) {
+        }
+    }

 4. Number to break.
 Write a program that will consume 2 args: the first is number to break on, the second to iterate till, if number to iterate till is less than to break with -> sout("iterating till the end") and print all the numbers till the end, otherwise all numbers till toBreakWith.

+    public class NumberToBreakOn {
+        public void printNumbersUntilWithBreakOn(int toBreakWith, int numberToGoUntil) {
+        }
+    }

 ***
 ###Infinite loops